toadball/tb3_gear.VR/README.md

 `headgear[] = {"H_HelmetB_plain_mcamo"};`

-Headgear: This array should contain only one classname string for the worn headgear of a unit.
+Headgear: This array should contain only classname strings of the headgear which you want to be applied to the unit.
+Adding multiple entries will randomize what headgear is applied to the unit.

 `goggles[] = {"G_Shades_Black"};`

 Goggles/Facewear: This array should contain only one classname string for the worn goggles or facewear of a unit.

 `uniform[] = {"U_B_CTRG_1"};`
+`uniform[] = {"U_B_CTRG_1","U_B_CTRG_2","U_B_CTRG_3"};`

-Clothing/Uniform: This array should contain only one classname string for the worn uniform of a unit.
+Clothing/Uniform: This array should contain only classname strings of the clothing/Uniform which you want to be applied to the unit.
+Adding multiple entries will randomize what clothing/Uniform is applied to the unit.

 ```
 uniformContents[] = {